henrymo1204/Back-End-Assignment-2/README.md

 RESOURCES: users

+# Basic Summary

+This program is social media post that allows a user to create an account and post tweet like messages.
+User is able to follow others and view their post as well as view a feed based on who they are following.
+Methods to remove followers and add followers function as intended.
+Methods searching for a specific user and viewing their recent posts is also functional.
+Each method is described below and give a general idea on how they function.

+Each method is in working order in its current state as of 3/9/21.

 ## createUser(username, email, password)

 Registers a new user account.
 Returns true if username is available, email address is valid, and password meets complexity requirements.